luisnmartins/feup-comp/README.md

 cond jump Begin
 End:

-## Overview

-Main algorithms (???) third party tools (???)

 ## Testsuite and test infrastructure

 There is a script that iterates through each file from working folder and runs all the necessary commands to compile and execute each yal file.

+PS: It does not work with files which filename and module name are different because the generated class file has the module name as filename.

 ## Task Distribution

 - Carlos Freitas - semantic analysis and
-- Luis Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
+- Luís Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
 Also contributed in some other tasks from code generation.
 - Rui Quaresma - code generation and constant folding
 - Tiago Carvalho -

 ## Pros

-Our tool is optimized to use the least resources possible in orther for the program to run correctly.
+Our tool is optimized to use the least resources possible in other for the program to run correctly.

 ## Cons